-The Royal Canadian Mounted Police has a requirement for a contractor to provide labour, certain materials, and supervision necessary to install and remove police emergency equipment, safety equipment, and radio/communication equipment on Royal Canadian Mounted Police (RCMP) vehicles on an "as and when" requested basis, over a thirty-six (36) month period, in the Province of Nova Scotia in accordance with the terms and conditions and the Scope of Work as detailed within this document or as directed by the Atlantic Region Fleet Manager or Site Authority of the RCMP "H" Division, Nova Scotia.
+The Royal Canadian Mounted Police has a requirement for a contractor to provide labour, certain materials, and supervision necessary to install and remove police emergency equipment, safety equipment, and radio/communication equipment on Royal Canadian Mounted Police (RCMP) vehicles on an "if and when" requested basis, in the Province of Newfoundland and Labrador in accordance with the terms and conditions and the Scope of Work as detailed within this document or directed by the Atlantic Region Fleet Manager or Site Authority of the RCMP "B" Division, Newfoundland.

-To provide an outdoor storage compound located on-site of Contractor's installation facility in the city of Halifax/Dartmouth or surrounding are that has the capacity to store a minimum of fifty (50) RCMP vehicles at any given time.
-The number of vehicles requiring storage is expected to fluctuate.
+To provide an outdoor storage compound located on site of Contractor's installation facility in the St. John's or surrounding area that has the capacity to store a minimum of fifteen (15) Royal Canadian Mounted Police (RCMP) vehicles at any one time.
+The number of vehicles requiring storage will fluctuate.

-It is anticipated that the RCMP will avail of several contractors in the Halifax / Dartmouth area.
+It is anticipated that the RCMP will avail of more than one contractor in the St. John's area.
 The number of vehicles built and stored at each site will depend on the number of successful contractors and their capacity.